Learn / Blog / Article

 For example, if you compare your current Net Promoter Score® against your score from six months ago, rather than labeling your score ‘good’ or ‘bad’, you can get a clear picture of progress over time.

-Qualitative data is often most helpful when used to support and explain quantitative data (more on that later).
+Qualitative data is often most helpful when used to support and explain quantitative data.

 1. Create visual representations of survey data